Last updated:

 If you are going into hospital, your hospital passport should go with you.
 The doctors and nurses should make a copy and put it in your hospital notes.

-Download a hospital passport on the Royal Berkshire NHS Foundation Trust website.
+Download a hospital passport from the Royal Berkshire NHS Foundation Trust website.

 Get more advice about going into hospital